-Flank pain refers to pain or discomfort in your upper abdomen or back.
-It is located below the ribs and above the pelvis and on the side.
-Flank pain basically refers to pain in your side and back.
+Flank pain refers to discomfort in your upper abdomen or back and sides.
+It develops in the area below the ribs and above the pelvis.
 Usually, the pain is worse on one side of your body.

 - spinal fracture